electrode-io/electrode/docs/chapter1/intermediate/build-a-progressive-web-app.md

 };
 ```

-Rebuild your app and run the server with
+Rebuild your app and run the server using the following commands:

 ```bash
 $ clap pwa